ietf-wg-cellar/matroska-specification/tagging-audio-example.md

         *   Targets (_tagging the CD information, no target since it covers the whole file_)
             *   _TargetTypeValue = 60_
             *   _TargetType = "VOLUME"_
-        *   SimpleTag (_this tag may be ommitted as it's the same as the upper level, but it wouldn't be coherent with other CDs_)
+        *   SimpleTag (_this tag may be omitted as it's the same as the upper level, but it wouldn't be coherent with other CDs_)
             *   TagName = "TITLE"
             *   TagString = "Big Beat Elite"
         *   SimpleTag (_the number of the set in the collection_)